darren1977/alfresco-icons/README.md

 ### Installation

-Clone the project to a directory of your choice and perform the usual npm command to install dev dependencies:
+Clone the git project to a directory of your choice and perform the usual npm command to install dev dependencies:

 ```
 npm install